Banana Nut Chocolate Chip Muffins {Almond Flour}

 - Preheat the oven to 375 F.

-- In a medium mixing bowl, mash ripe bananas, then add in the wet ingredients –almond butter, eggs, maple syrup, and vanilla extract.
+- In a medium mixing bowl, mash ripe bananas, then add in the wet ingredients –almond butter, eggs, & maple syrup.
 Use a hand mixer to combine until smooth.

-- In a separate mixing bowl, combine the dry ingredients – almond flour, coconut flour baking powder, baking soda, and a pinch of sea salt.
+- In a separate mixing bowl, combine the dry ingredients – almond flour, coconut flour, baking soda, and a pinch of sea salt.

 - Add dry ingredients to wet ingredients.
 Combine with a spatula.
 Fold in half the chocolate chips and walnuts/pecans.